William Marchant (playwright)

-William Marchant (May 1, 1923 in Allentown, Pennsylvania – November 5, 1995 in Paramus, New Jersey) was a playwright and screenwriter.
-He is best known for writing the play that served as the basis for the 1957 Walter Lang movie, The Desk Set.
+William Marchant (May 1, 1923 – November 5, 1995) was a playwright and screenwriter.
+He wrote the play The Desk Set, which served as the basis for the 1957 Walter Lang movie Desk Set.

-Marchant had been a resident of the Actor's Fund home in Englewood, New Jersey at the time of his death.
+Marchant was a resident of the Actor's Fund home in Englewood, New Jersey at the time of his death.
 He had earlier lived in the Stanton section of Readington Township, New Jersey, in a home owned by Broadway actress Dorothy Stickney.

-Education
+Early life and education

-Marchant was born in Allentown, Pennsylvania and attended Temple University in Philadelphia and Yale School of Drama in New Haven, Connecticut.
+Marchant was born in Allentown, Pennsylvania, on May 1, 1923.
+He attended Temple University in Philadelphia and Yale School of Drama in New Haven, Connecticut.

 Career

 Playwriting

-Marchant's play, To Be Continued, which included a 23-year-old Grace Kelly in the cast, opened on April 23, 1952 at the Booth Theatre on Broadway and ran for 13 performances.
+Marchant's play To Be Continued, which included a 23-year-old Grace Kelly in the cast, opened on April 23, 1952 at the Booth Theatre on Broadway and ran for 13 performances.

-Marchant's The Desk Set opened on Broadway on October 24, 1955 at the Broadhurst Theatre and ran for 296 performances with Shirley Booth in the lead role.
-The play served as the source material for an eponymous 1957 movie starring Spencer Tracy and Katharine Hepburn.
+The Desk Set opened on Broadway on October 24, 1955 at the Broadhurst Theatre and ran for 297 performances with Shirley Booth in the lead role.
+The play was the source material for an eponymous 1957 movie starring Spencer Tracy and Katharine Hepburn.

 In 1975, Marchant wrote The Privilege of his Company, a remembrance of Noël Coward, which was published by Bobbs-Merrill Company.

-He translated the French play Les Dames Du Jeudi for Lynn Redgrave and John Clark, who premiered it as Thursday's Girls in Los Angeles in 1982.
+He translated the French play Les Dames Du Jeudi by Loleh Bellon for Lynn Redgrave and John Clark, who premiered it as Thursday's Girls at the Coronet Theater in Los Angeles in 1981.